How Many Bank Accounts Does a Family Really Need?

 Should couples have joint or separate accounts?

-The most effective approach is both: a joint account for shared expenses and separate personal accounts for
+The most effective setup is both โ a joint account for shared expenses plus separate personal accounts for individual discretionary spending.
+That combination gives full transparency on household finances while preserving each partner’s financial autonomy.

 How do I track all my accounts in one place?

 Use an account aggregation app like Monarch Money, YNAB, or Empower.
-These connect to virtually every US financial
+These connect to nearly every U.S. financial institution and let you track multiple accounts โ balances, transactions, and net worth โ from a single unified view instead of switching between a dozen banking apps.

 Conclusion